-The following list identifies the general differences between the LN03 printer and the DEClaser 2100 printer.
+The following list identifies the general differences between the LN03 printer and the DEClaser 2100 plus printer.

-- A 25-pin serial cable (female) and an MMJ-to-25 pin male adapter are provided with the DEClaser 2100 printer.
-The LN03 does not come with an interface cable. - Font cartridges for the DEClaser 2100 printer do not have the same physical format, or the same internal data format, as the font cartridges for the LN03.
-If your application requires special cartridges (logos, signatures, private character sets), you need to use a soft copy or have a new cartridge made. - The DEClaser 2100 printer comes with 512 KB of RAM, and can be upgraded to 3.5 MB.
+- A 25-pin serial cable (female) and an MMJ-to-25 pin male adapter are provided with the DEClaser 2100 plus printer.
+The LN03 does not come with an interface cable. - Font cartridges for the DEClaser 2100 plus printer do not have the same physical format, or the same internal data format, as the font cartridges for the LN03.
+If your application requires special cartridges (logos, signatures, private character sets), you need to use a soft copy or have a new cartridge made. - The DEClaser 2100 plus printer comes with 512 KB of RAM, and can be upgraded to 3.5 MB.
 The available memory is 284 KB up to 3.284 MB.
-This memory is not dedicated as it is on the LN03.
-For example, the LN03 PLUS option is dedicated to bitmap processing while the RAM cartridges are dedicated to font storage.
-On the DEClaser 2100 printer you can use the available memory for font storage, bitmap storage, or a display list.
-When you want to ensure the availability of bitmap memory, use DEC Memory Management (DECMM), or the paint feature in the INITIAL menu (Table 4-12) to allot the proper memory space.
-When you want to ensure the availability of fonts at the beginning of the print job. - The DEClaser 2100 printer does not use DIP switches to select features.
-Instead it uses setup menus and a nonvolatile memory to select and save features.
-The DEClaser 2100 also uses coded keys on the paper cassettes to indicate paper size. - When the DEClaser 2100 encounters a "page too complex" error, it stops until the error is cleared using the Error Skip key (see Section 6.1).
+The LN03 PLUS option is dedicated to bitmap processing while the LN03 RAM cartridges are dedicated to font storage.
+On the DEClaser 2100 plus printer, you can use the available memory for font storage, bitmap storage, or a display list.
+To ensure the availability of bitmap memory, use the Memory Management (DECMM) command or the paint feature in the INITIAL menu to allocate sufficient memory. - The DEClaser 2100 plus printer does not use DIP switches to select features.
+Instead it uses setup menus and a nonvolatile memory to select and save features. - The DEClaser 2100 plus printer uses coded keys on the paper cassettes to indicate paper size. - When the DEClaser 2100 plus printer encounters a "page too complex" error, it stops until the error is cleared using the Error Skip key (see Section 6.1).